10 Best Sites to Buy YouTube Subscribers (2026)

 Check the sub-to-view ratio, not just the count

 Real subscribers are accounts that already watch the kind of videos you make, so they get notified and click.
 The tell is the ratio: if a channel buys subscribers but new uploads still open to near-flat views, those subs do not watch.
-We track 30-day retention and watch whether a provider's subscribers move the views needle or just inflate the headline number.
+Watch over the following weeks whether the subscribers move the views needle or just inflate the headline number.

 Pacing that looks like organic channel growth